RmrD05/My-Data-Structure-and-Algorithm-Activities/README.md

 ## Features
 The application includes the following functionalities:
-The systems feature includes:
-1.Inserting
-2.Displaying of the data
-3.Deleting data

 1. **Insert Job and Priority number**: Input job to the system
 2. **Process Job**: Process job and sort with priority